Who/What is FAST?

 How do you feel about people taking information off the website?

 This entire site has an implied copyright.
-Much of this site also has REGISTERED copyright, meaning it has been filed with the US copyright office.
-Visitors are encouraged to reproduce material from this site BY DIRECTLY PRINTING THE WEBPAGES ON A PRINTER for themselves and for friends, allergists, health food stores, etc. (personal use ONLY!), as long as said material is distributed at no cost, and with very obvious credit to FAST (not only in name, but also by listing the website URL) and the contributor of the said item, and a note that it is under copyright protection.
-If you would like more information on how to do this, or to get permission, please e-mail FAST.
+Much of this site also has registered copyright, meaning it has been filed with the US copyright office.
+Visitors are encouraged to reproduce material from this site by printing them directly on the printer for themselves and for friends, allergists, health food stores, etc. (personal use only), as long as said material is distributed at no cost, and with credit to FAST (in name, and also by listing the website URL) and the contributor of the said item, and a note that it is under copyright protection.
 Something you are printing out directly from the webpage in its entirity (for example, the school contact form, recipes, newsletter, etc.) doesn't require permission.
 However, if you intend to reproduce something that is a section of a page (for example, putting one of the FAST recipes in your support group's newsletter) and place it in another source or publication, you definitely need to ask first.
-This is actually no different than any other website--even though it may sound strict.
-I feel a need to say this outright because I have seen sections of this site illegally reproduced on other websites (which is a crime).
+This is actually no different than any other website--even though it may sound strict, it's the law.

 Is FAST for parents of children with allergies, children with allergies, or adults with allergies?

 FAST was originally started as a newsletter in a health-food store, and it was intentionally for adults with allergies, exclusively.
 However, the web site is for all of the above, as well as friends and loved ones of those with allergies who want to find out more.
 I hope people from all situations will be helped by what they find here.
 Since a lot of the participation, such as a mailing list, is exclusively by the visitors, who is helped depends on who participates.
-Finding others like you is as simple as joining one of the forums mentioned above and actively participating within it.
+Finding others like you is as simple as joining the forum and actively participating.

 How do I become a member?